Indicia-Team/irecord-training/introduction.rst

 this you will realise that iRecord can not only make wildlife recording more enjoyable but can make your recording efforts become much more worthwhile by ensuring that your records are fully utilised.
 At it's most fundamental level wildlife records are collected on paper or even in digital form such as a spreadsheet.
-It's all to easy for the records to get forgotten about and left exactly where they are; the records are then not available for anything from planning decisions to research.
+It's all too easy for the records to get forgotten about and left exactly where they are; the records are then not available for anything from planning decisions to research.
 Contrastingly, by using an online recording system like iRecord you can easily: